guiMartins3/API-Animes/README.md

 ```
 {
-    "error": "Erro interno do servidor!"
+    "error": "Erro interno do servidor."
 }
 ```